jpunwin/djed.static/docs/local-components.rst

 can also publish them with BowerStatic.

-First of all you have to create a ``bower_components`` directory as described in :ref:`getting-started` and add one or more local components:
+First of all you have to create a ``bower_components`` directory as described in :ref:`getting-started` and then you can add one or more local components:

 .. code-block:: python